-The site specific ESIA, upon approval by the World Bank and EEAA, the final report will be disclosed on the WB website (infoshop), EGAS and ReGas websites.
-An executive summary in Arabic will be disclosed in EGAS website.
+The Site Specific ESIA after being approved by the World Bank and EEAA will be disclosed on the WB website, EGAS and Egypt Gas websites.
+An executive summary in Arabic will be disclosed in EGAS and Egypt Gas websites.
+A copy of Qalyubeya Site specific reports will be disclosed in EEAA and in the Governorate level.

-21 Clause 14 of OP 4.01 states that: "For Category A projects, the borrower consults these groups at least twice: (a) shortly after environmental screening and before the terms of reference for the EA are finalized; and (b) once a draft EA report is prepared.
+&lt;sup>22 Clause 14 of OP 4.01 states that: "For Category A projects, the borrower consults these groups at least twice: (a) shortly after environmental screening and before the terms of reference for the EA are finalized; and (b) once a draft EA report is prepared.
 In addition, the borrower consults with such groups throughout project implementation as necessary to address EA-related issues that affect them."